Treatments and drugsBy Mayo Clinic Staff

 Surgical and other procedures

-If the kyphosis curve is very severe, particularly if the curve is pinching the spinal cord or nerve roots, your doctor might suggest surgery to reduce the degree of curvature.
+If the kyphosis curve is very severe or if the curve is pinching the spinal cord or nerve roots, your doctor might suggest surgery to reduce the degree of curvature.

 The most common procedure, called spinal fusion, connects two or more of the affected vertebrae permanently.
-Surgeons insert bits of bone between the vertebrae and then fasten the vertebrae together with metal wires, plates and screws.
+Surgeons insert pieces of bone between the vertebrae and then fasten the vertebrae together with metal rods and screws until the spine heals together in a corrected position.

 - Kyphosis (roundback) of the spine.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00423.
 Accessed April 10, 2012.